drivet/website/content/drafts/hot-cold-observables.md

 status: draft

 You can call publish() on an observable.
-This returns a new Observable (with the old Observable as a source) which has a connect() function attched to it.
+This returns a new Observable (with the old Observable as a source) which has a connect() function attached to it.

 What this means is that the new Observable doesn't subscribe to the source in its constructor.
 And multiple observers can subscribe to the new